 The features to implement in this iteration are:

-1. Display a list of poll questions with multiple-choice answers.
+1. Display a list of poll questions with multiple choices.

-2. Visiter can select a poll question and vote for a choice.
-His vote is added to the total.
+2. Visiter can select a poll question and select (“vote”) for a choice.
+His vote is added to the total for that choice.

 3. Visitor can see total votes for each choice in a poll.